Henry Hauenstein: Early life

 Hauenstein was the eldest of six children born to Carl Herman Hauenstein, a Swiss German immigrant who came to Australia in 1881, married Elizabeth Annabelle Field and settled in Barmedman in New South Wales.
 Carl failed in his attempt at gold prospecting, then worked as a carpenter and coach driver whilst struggling to farm a 319-acre dry landholding.
 The family relocated to the inner-city Sydney suburb of Leichhardt.
 Harry and his brothers Paddy and William took up rowing and joined the Leichhardt Rowing Club.

-As a young man Harry took a boat-building apprenticeship with a firm in East Balmain and then in 1903 he joined the New South Wales Police Force being gazetted as a probationary constable in 1904 and becoming a full constable in 1905.
+As a young man Harry took a boatbuilding apprenticeship with a firm in East Balmain and then in 1903 he joined the New South Wales Police Force being gazetted as a probationary constable in 1904 and becoming a full constable in 1905.

 Rowing career

 Hauenstein became the Leichhardt club's first eight-oared state representative, rowing in the New South Wales men's eight at the Interstate Regatta for five consecutive years from 1907 to 1911.
 Those New South Wales crews were victorious in 1908, 1910 and 1911.
 Hauenstein also raced at one point for the Balmain Rowing Club and then following his 1912 national selection joined the Sydney Rowing Club with the entire Australian eight so that they could enter and race at the Henley Royal Regatta as a club entrant.

 In 1912 he was a member of the Australian men's eight which racing as a Sydney Rowing Club entrant, won the Grand Challenge Cup on the River Thames at the Henley Royal Regatta.
-The eight then moved to Stockholm for the 1912 Summer Olympics, where after beating a Swedish eight in the first round they were beaten by a Great British crew in round two - the same Leander eight they had beaten at Henley a few weeks earlier.
+The eight then moved to Stockholm for the 1912 Summer Olympics, where after beating a Swedish eight in the first round they were beaten by a Great British crew in round two – the same Leander eight they had beaten at Henley a few weeks earlier.

 Military service

 In 1915, he enlisted with the AIF 2nd Bttn in their 12th reinforcement.
 His unit embarked on HMAT A7 Medic in January 1916.
-After arriving in Alexandria in March 1916, Hauenstein transferred to the 1st Pioneer Battalion where his carpentry skills learned in boat-building were useful.
+After arriving in Alexandria in March 1916, Hauenstein transferred to the 1st Pioneer Battalion where his carpentry skills learned in boatbuilding were useful.
 The Pioneer Battn. fought as infantry but their primary job was construction.
 He saw service on the Western Front at Pozieres.
 He was awarded the Military Medal for bravery at Mouquet Farm.